 For many people, becoming a hair stylist, colorist, or cosmetologist is a dream career.
 It’s a path that is quite different than spending four years in college and taking a desk job, even if cosmetology school loans are sometimes needed.

-A role in a salon allows you to work with their hands, meet new people, and create beautiful looks.
-Plus, top stylists can earn $25 an hour or more, and demand for cosmetologists is expected to remain strong, so it can be a way to make a good income without getting a bachelor’s degree.
+Among the attractions, a role in a salon allows you to work with your hands, meet new people, work a flexible schedule and create beautiful looks.
+Plus, top stylists can earn $25 an hour or more, and demand for cosmetologists is expected to remain strong, so it can be a way to make a solid income without getting a bachelor’s degree.

-One of the largest cases against a cosmetology school involved the Jon Louis School of Beauty in New York.
-The school was accused of misusing federal student loan funds and targeting low-income and non-English speaking students, saddling them with debt in order to make a profit.
+One major case against a cosmetology school involved the Jon Louis School of Beauty in New York.
+The school was accused of misusing federal student loan funds and targeting low-income and non-English-speaking students, saddling them with debt in order to make a profit.

 Jon Louis and other similar schools have closed, but some students still face cosmetology school loans.
 Others paid thousands of dollars and took out loans to go to school, but never received the necessary training and credentials.

-Students report being unable to pass state licensing exams and only qualifying for unskilled jobs in the salon, such as hair washing or cleaning at the end of the day.
+Students have reported being unable to pass state licensing exams and only qualifying for unskilled jobs in the salon, such as hair washing or cleaning up at the end of the day.
 Many are unemployable after graduation, and end up taking low-paying jobs in fast food or retail to make ends meet.

 Identifying a reputable beauty school

-Natyssa Taras is a licensed hairstylist with Simplicity salon in New York but is also a regional educator with Eufora International, which offers training opportunities for those in the hair and beauty industry.
-After years in the business, she stresses that potential stylists do their homework before choosing a school.
+Natyssa Taras works as a licensed hairstylist and regional educator with Eufora International, which offers training opportunities for those in the hair and beauty industry.
+After years in the business, she urges potential cosmetologists to do their homework before choosing a school.

 The cost of beauty school can vary, depending on the location and the school’s brand.